FocusLearn: Fully-Interpretable, High-Performance Modular Neural Networks for Time Series: Acknowledgment

-The \textit{Soundscape} (sScape) classifies momentary sound environment into four categories by a proprietary hearing aid algorithm using \textit{MI}, \textit{SNR}, and \textit{SPL} values.
-Its plot shows that if the soundscape is at noise or quiet setting, then these patients are less likely to use their hearing aids more in the future, whereas if the soundscape is at speech setting, then these patients are more likely to use their hearing aids more in the future.
-This could be an interesting observation to the audiologists as this might show that those patients who are active and use their hearing aids to assist their hearing loss will tend to continuously use their hearing aids in the future, and on the other hand those patients who might not be familiar with their hearing aids or not actively use their hearing aids are less likely to continuously use their hearing aids in the future.
+The plots for \textit{MI}, \textit{NF}, and \textit{SNR} show that patients tend to use their HAids more in the future if the median values of these variables are sensed by their HAids.
+The lack of contribution of \textit{SPL} warrants further investigation with the audiologists as \textit{MI} and \textit{SNR} are derived from \textit{SPL}.
+The \textit{Soundscape} (sScape) classifies momentary sound environment into four categories by a proprietary HAid algorithm using \textit{MI}, \textit{SNR}, and \textit{SPL} values.
+Its plot shows that patients tend to use their HAids more if the soundscape is at the speech setting, whereas patients tend to use their HAids less with the noise or quiet setting.
+This could be an interesting observation to the audiologists as this might show that those patients who actively use their HAids to assist their hearing loss will tend to continuously use their HAids more in the future.
+The plot for \textit{Hearing Aid Up Time} (hUpTime) shows patients will be most likely to use their HAids in the future if their HAids have been activated for more than 23,000 seconds (or 6.3 hours).
+The plots for \textit{Usage} show that patients with higher daily HAid usage are more likely to have higher future daily HAid usage, and patients with lower daily HAid usage are more likely to have lower future daily HAid usage.
+These plots also show that the maximum contribution to future HAid usage of \textit{Usage$_{t0}$} and \textit{Usage$_{t1}$} is 0.05 and 0.1, respectively.
+This means that patients are more likely to have an even higher future daily HAid usage if they use their HAids for a sufficiently long period in a day continuously (for at least 2 days in this case).

-\subsection{Explanations for Air Dataset}
+\subsubsection{Explanations for Air Dataset}